oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 **Further Information**
-For links to useful web pages and other information that I found while writing these labs see [further information](further-information/further-information.md)
+For links to useful web pages and other information that I found while writing these labs [see this link](further-information/further-information.md)